 Rule 2: Choose appropriate clothing and footwear

 Your choice of clothing for hiking in hot weather will depend on the region of the country and the time of year.
 You need to choose very carefully your hiking outfit before you set off for a hike in hot weather because hiking in the heat will increase perspiration.

 In very hot weather, choose lightweight, loose-fitting, light-colored long-sleeved clothing for ventilation and heat reflection.
 The material should be breathable and have water-wicking properties that aid in evaporative cooling.
-Wear synthetic clothing which will wick the sweat from your body and dry quickly.
+Wear synthetic clothing that will wick the sweat from your body and dry quickly.
 You should also consider what accessories you are wearing as well.
 Wear sunscreen and a hat if you are out in the sun in a place where there is little tree cover as they will provide proper protection against potentially harmful UV rays.
 A bandana around the neck can be helpful too.

 Your first inclination may be to wear shorts and a short-sleeve shirt, and in many places, this may indeed be excellent.
 Many hikers prefer to wear convertible pants with legs that zip off to become shorts.
 You can read our post about the pros and cons of convertible pants and shorts here.
 Our posts about hiking shorts for men and women will give you everything you need to know about shorts.